waynemunro/document-generation-solution-accelerator/docs/DeploymentGuide.md

 2. **Deleting Resources After a Failed Deployment**

      - Follow steps in [Delete Resource Group](./DeleteResourceGroup.md) if your deployment fails and/or you need to clean up the resources.

-## For local Debugging
+## Environment configuration for local development & debugging
+> Set APP_ENV in your .env file to control Azure authentication.
+Use dev to enable to use Azure CLI credential, Prod to enable Managed Identity (for production). **Ensure you're logged in via az login when using dev in local**.

-To configure your environment, navigate to the `src` folder to create a `.env` file based on the `.env.sample`, fill it using deployment output or the Azure Portal under "Deployments" in your resource group, and ensure APP_ENV is set to "**dev**".
+To configure your environment, follow these steps:
+1. Navigate to the `src` folder.
+2. Create a `.env` file based on the `.env.sample` file.
+3. Fill in the `.env` file using the deployment output or by checking the Azure Portal under "Deployments" in your resource group.
+4. Ensure that `APP_ENV` is set to "**dev**" in your `.env` file.

 ## Next Steps
 Now that you've completed your deployment, you can start using the solution.